 Male Urinary Incontinence

-Click Here to Watch Dr. Engel’s Presentation on Incontinence and ED
+Click Here to Watch Dr. Engel’s Presentation on Male Urinary Incontinence

 Male urinary incontinence is a much less common problem than female incontinence, and the causes tend to be quite different.
 Let’s talk about the different causes for urinary incontinence.
 In women, there are generally two types – stress and urge incontinence.
 Stress incontinence is most commonly a result of vaginal laxity, a structural problem where the bladder gets less and less supported by the anterior wall of the vagina.
 This can be caused by previous childbirth, menopause or simply aging.
 With this in mind, the strategies behind addressing this type of incontinence center around adding more support to the pelvic floor or vaginal wall.
 This is accomplished either by exercises, often called Kegel exercises, or by procedures designed to provide a backboard for the bladder to push against during times of increased abdominal pressure – an act previously performed by the vagina.